utkarshbankar/ng-schematics/README.md

 Unit testing is needed

-add the support for devkit
+add the support for devkit and copy code from private repo.